aalias01/industrial-failure-classification/README.md

 ## Limitations

 - The $50K / $2K cost assumptions are representative, not customer data; the threshold sweep re-runs trivially with real numbers.
-- AI4I is a synthetic dataset built to mimic real predictive-maintenance data, so results demonstrate method, not field performance.
+- AI4I is synthetic data designed to resemble predictive-maintenance records.
+The results do not measure field performance.
 - The committed model artifact is a quick build from `scripts/train_model.py`; the notebooks document the full comparison.

 ## Dataset credit